yituo-liu/INFOCOM2025-COMUDO/README.md

 # Notes on Implementation
 ### Convex Logistic Regression
-In the `main` function, different algorithms are called and images are outputted.
+In the `main` file, different algorithms are called and images are outputted.
 All algorithm outputs can be completed in one run.

 ### Non-Convex Neural Network
 For the non-convex neural network, please run different algorithm files separately.
 After all files have been run once and results have been saved, create a separate file to plot the images.